-Billy and the Minpins combines elements of folktales and Roald Dahl's love of nature.
+Roald Dahl's last book, Billy and the Minpins, combines elements of folktales and Roald Dahl's love of nature.

-When Roald Dahl starting writing what would be his final story, Billy and the Minpins, he used ideas that had been in the back of his mind for most of his writing career and combined them with elements of traditional folktales and his love of the natural world to create his own version of a fairytale.
+When Roald Dahl starting writing what would be his last book, Billy and the Minpins, he used ideas that had been in the back of his mind for most of his writing career and combined them with elements of traditional folktales and his love of the natural world to create his own version of a fairytale.

 Many of his books use the idea of difference in size: tiny Sophie is contrasted with the BFG; Mike Teavee is shrunk and then re-stretched in Wonka’s TV Room in Charlie and the Chocolate Factory; George’s marvellous medicine makes Grandma first grow enormous and then shrink away to nothing.
 Roald Dahl continued to explore this theme of size in his ideas for Billy and the Minpins.

 He’d already used the idea of tiny creatures in his first book, The Gremlins, written in 1942.
 The Gremlins originally lived in trees, wearing suction boots to help them stick to the branches.
 They were mischievous but essential benevolent.
 By contrast, his early notes for the Minpins, another race of tiny people, were far more unsettling.
 In a page shown here, a child meets “tiny humans” who are initially friendly but shrink him so that he becomes one of them forever.